9 Maintenance Goals to Improve Your Business’ Bottom Line

 The goal is easy to achieve with the combination of inexpensive sensor technology and team collaboration to identify inefficiencies in the process.
 If your company meets the target goal within six months, then your business can focus on other continuous improvements related to decreasing energy use in the work environment.

-Switch From Reactive to Proactive Maintenance
+7. Switch From Reactive to Proactive Maintenance

 How to achieve this goal: Let’s look at the example of a company that hopes to achieve a ratio of 80 percent proactive maintenance to 20 percent reactive maintenance within six months.
 Achieving this goal will involve scheduling regular maintenance inspections, using data from those inspections to predict potential problems and prioritizing the most important repairs.
 Teams will then need to monitor activity records to measure their progress.

-Prioritize Interdepartmental Communication
+8. Prioritize Interdepartmental Communication

-Optimize Staff Training
+9. Optimize Staff Training

-If you’ve noticed that maintenance staff consistently falls behind on work, you may want to set a goal to optimize staff training.
+If you’ve noticed that staff consistently falls behind on maintenance work, you may want to set a goal to optimize staff training.
 For example, a company may require all team members to complete a specific 12-month training or certification program to increase the skills relevant to their roles, with the goal of improving their overall job performances.

 How to achieve this goal: Progress can be measured by tracking enrollment, course completion rates and post-training evaluations.
 This goal is achievable with a structured training schedule and employee support.
 Improved training can lead to several benefits, including a boost in employee productivity, a reduction in errors and an increase in job satisfaction.